theNewDynamic/thenewdynamic.org/content/link/2017-03-13-go-static-5-reasons-to-try-JAMstack-on-your-next-project-Builtvisible-.md

 tags: essentials
 category: essentials
 tool:
-  - hugo
+  - tool/hugo.md
-  - jekyll
+  - tool/jekyll.md
-  - metalsmith
+  - tool/metalsmith.md
-  - spike
+  - tool/spike.md
-  - netlify
+  - tool/netlify.md
-  - netlifycms
+  - tool/netlify.mdcms
 ---
 Whether you're building a blog, setting up an ecommerce site, or developing a JavaScript-powered single page app, the days of defaulting to WordPress for all but the simplest projects are over.
 Static site generators and ultra-fast CDN-based distribution are powering a new generation of websites, and the time to embrace this is now.
 Before diving into the why, let's quickly look at the what.